A blend of lactic acid bacteria specifically selected for use in making

 - Direct-set yogurt starter

-Instructions: Heat 1 to 2 quarts non-dairy milk (soy, rice, etc.) to 110°F. Add one packet of starter and incubate at 108°F for 6 to 10 hours or until the mix has formed a smooth creamy texture.
+Instructions: Heat 1 to 2 liters non-dairy milk (soy, rice, etc.) to 110°F. Add one packet of starter and incubate at 108°F for 6 to 10 hours or until the mix has formed a smooth creamy texture.
 Chill immediately to below 70°F to halt the culturing process.
 Continue to cool overnight in the refrigerator or simply mix in any desirable flavors and enjoy.
-If larger quantities of yogurt are desired, two packets can be added to 1 to 4 gallons of non-dairy milk.
+If larger quantities of yogurt are desired, two packets can be added to 3.8l to 15l of non-dairy milk.

 Please note, while rice milk and nut milks can be cultured, they often won't thicken and additional thickening agents may be needed to obtain a yogurt-like consistency.